halawami/UnderlingsofUnderwing/README.md

     - ```tests.elements.drawing.SpecificTests.testBlack()```
   - When a white element is requested, a white element will be returned
     - ```tests.elements.drawing.SpecificTests.testWhite()```
+- [ ] A specific color element can not be drawn if none of that color remain
+  - When a specific color element is requested, and the bag does not contain that color, an exception should be thrown

 #### Drawing Random Elements ```tests.elements.drawing.RandomTests```